necrogami/easypki/README.md

 # Disclaimer

-This is not an official Google product.
+This is not based on an official Google product.